robrant/pi-setup/docs/setup.md

 # Voodoo?

-If by some voodoo, this actually worked for you, then head back to the [README.md](../README.md) to run the play.
+If by some voodoo, this all actually worked for you, then head to the [running.md](./running.md) to run the play.
 If it didn't, please [raise an issue](https://github.com/robrant/pi-setup/issues/new).